 This type defines a Linux system object and is used for commands that need to be processed or executed by a Linux system.
-In addition to the inherited properties, this section defines the following additional properties that are valid for this type.
+In addition to the inherited properties, this section defines fourthe following additional specific properties that are valid for this type.

 Property Name Data Type Details type (required) string The value of this property MUST be linux. address (required) dictionary The key for each entry in the dictionary MUST be a string that uniquely identifies one or more address types.
 The key(s) MUST be one of the following values dname (domain name), ipv4, ipv6, 12mac, vlan, or url.
-The dictionary value associated with each key MUST be a list of string that contains the corresponding address(es) for that particular key type. port (optional) string The TCP port number for the Linux system. authentication_info (optional) identifier This property contains an ID reference to a CACAO authentication-info object that is stored at the playbook level in the authentication_info_definitions property.
+The dictionary value associated with each key MUST be a list of string that contains the corresponding address(es) for that particular key type. port (optional) string The TCP port number for the Linux system.
+The default value is 22 based on standard port number services [PortNumbers]. authenticaitonauthe ntication info (optional) identifier This property contains an ID reference to a CACAO authentication-info object that is stored at the playbook level in the authentication_info_definitions property.
 The ID MUST reference a CACAO authentication-info object (see section 6). category (optional) list of open- vocab One or more identified categories of security infrastructure types that this agent represents (see section 7.11.1).
 The value for this property SHOULD come from the security-category-type-ov vocabulary.